 How Roth IRAs Work

 Please see the links above for Roth IRA income and contribution limits for more information about Roth IRA eligibility.
-Early withdrawal rules still apply, however, there are certain other tax rules that permit withdrawals for events such as buying your first house, paying for college and certain other events.
+Early withdrawal rules still apply; however, other tax rules permit withdrawals for events such as buying your first house, paying for college, and others.
 Please visit the IRS website or contact a tax professional for more details.

 Beware of early withdrawal penalties.
-Making withdrawals before you reach retirement age may subject you to early withdrawal penalties, which can cost you a 10% penalty and you have to immediately pay taxes on the amount you withdraw.
+Making withdrawals before you reach retirement age may subject you to early withdrawal penalties.
+These penalties can cost you 10% of what you withdraw, and you have to pay taxes on the amount you withdraw immediately.
 So you can end up losing a large portion of your retirement fund by making early withdrawals.

 Traditional and Roth IRA Features